mdhighfi/justified-pictures/README.md

 ### Variables

-- ORDER_TOLERANCE describes how many pictures you can grab from beyond what fits naturally into one row, to try rearranging them to see if they fit better in another row
+- ORDER_TOLERANCE describes how far you can look ahead to find a better fit for the current row.

+### Another Idea
+How about having no minimum height for the pictures?
+Just keep adding photos that have been resized to the max height to a row until it exceeds the max width.

 ## Possible Bugs